-The other day we looked at debentures and in particular working through an example and how it flowed through the trial balance and into the financial statements.
-In working on that article for our accounting tutorial series, I wanted to come back to write about the issue of debentures for consideration (ie payment) other than when cash is used.
-Although the receipt of cash is common when businesses issue these debt instruments, it is not alway the case.
+The other day we looked at debentures and, in particular, working through an example and how it flowed through the trial balance and into the financial statements.
+In working on that article for our accounting tutorial series, I wanted to come back to write about the issue of debentures for consideration (i.e. payment) other than when we use cash.
+Although cash receipt is typical when businesses issue these debt instruments, it is not always the case.
 And that is the focus of today’s article.

 What Are Debentures?

-So a quick summary of what a debenture is and why they are used.
-A debenture is a debt instrument issued by a business to raise funds normally for capital expenditure (accountants love to call this capex … makes them feel all sophisticated).
+So a quick summary of what a debenture is and why we use them.
+A debenture is a debt instrument issued by a business to raise funds generally for capital expenditure (accountants love to call this CAPEX … makes them feel all sophisticated).

-Debentures are normally unsecured instruments, meaning, the issuer has not promised any of its assets to the buyers of the debentures in case of default.
-Other advantages of these instruments include they tend to be cheaper forms of borrowing compared to other debt (issuing and wind-up costs) and interest is often only required to be paid annually or even at the fixed redemption date.
+Debentures usually are unsecured instruments, meaning the issuer has not promised any of its assets to the buyers of the debentures in case of default.
+Other advantages of these instruments include they tend to be cheaper forms of borrowing compared to other debt (issuing and wind-up costs), and interest is often only required to be paid annually or even at the fixed redemption date.

 Types of Non-cash Consideration

-In addition to being issued for cash, the most common form of debentures issue, these instruments are often issued for non-cash consideration.
+In addition to being issued for cash, the most common form of debentures issue, parties issue these instruments for non-cash consideration.
 The types of non-cash payments include:

 - the receipt of other assets, for example non-current assets to be used in the business’ operations;

 - the cancelling of other debt already held by the debenture holder; or